The

 An

-elaborate building in the spanish-moresque style with a tall green
+building in the spanish-moresque style with a tall

 dome